googleforgames/agones/docs/proposals/0000-afp-process/README.md

 - provide a common structure for proposing changes to Agones
 - ensure that the motivation for a change is clear
-- allow for the enumeration of stability milestones and stability graduation criteria
 - persist project information in a Version Control System (VCS) for future Agones
 - support the creation of _high-value, user-facing_ information such as: